-The high season in Peru is the dry season of the Andes, from April to October.
-This is considered the best time to hike in the Andes, as it is not expected to rain so much.
+The high season in Peru is the dry season of the Andes between April and October.
+This is considered the best time to hike in the Andes as there’s less rain.

 However, this is also the time when the Inca Trail passes sell quickly.
-In order to conserve nature and keep the number of hikers at an adequate level on the trail, there is a limit of permits per day for the Inca Trail.
+In order to conserve nature and keep the number of hikers at an adequate level on the trail, there is a limit of permits per day for it.

 Get in shape!

-Especially the second day is famous and feared, as you have to cross the highest pass of the Inca Trail.
-This is the Paso de las Mujeres muertas or Warmi Wañusqa in Quechua, at an altitude of 4,215 meters above sea level.
-Interesting fact: this is almost 1,800 meters higher than Machu Picchu itself.
+The second day is especially famous and feared.
+You have to cross the highest pass of the Inca Trail.
+This is the Paso de las Mujeres Muertas or Warmi Wañusqa in Quechua.
+It stands at an altitude of 4,215 meters above sea level.
+Interestingly, this is almost 1,800 meters higher than Machu Picchu itself.

 Book in advance

-As mentioned in Step #1, the number of permits for the Inca Trail is limited and demand is very high, especially for May, June and July.
+As mentioned in Step #1, the number of permits for the Inca Trail is limited and demand is very high.
+This is especially true for May, June, and July.
 Every day, exactly 500 people can enter the Inca Trail, including guides and porters.